comp1100/comp1100.github.io/_sources/workshops/Week_6_team_planning.md

 > In this studio, we will investigate effective task management and planning for small teams (3-5 people).
 We will also look at setting up the Github Projects tool and how to set up tasks and notifications.
 Finally, we will also ask you to do a short self assessment on your performance in the course so far.
 >

-We will address the following activities and exercises in studio 3.
+We will address the following activities and exercises.

 - [ ]  Basics of managing a small-team project
-- [ ]  Setting up Github projects
+- [ ]  Setting up Github Projects
 - [ ]  How to create tasks
 - [ ]  Github Project start-up Activity
 - [ ]  Self assessment